Emergence of Floquet edge states in the coupled Su-Schrieffer-Heeger model: Introduction

 \section{Introduction}

 Since the pioneering work of Von Klitzing\cite{VonKlitzing1980} on the quantum Hall effect (QHE), there have been a wealth of proposals for the observation of physical states of matter with so called topological properties\cite{Haldane1988,Kane2005,Bernevig2006,Koenig2007,Hasan2010}.
 Essentially, these topological materials can support a bulk bandgap but have protected gapless edge states at their boundaries.
 Typically, the protection is due to either time reversal symmetry and/or spatial inversion symmetries although it has been shown that spinless systems might possess protected edge states in absence of time-reversal symmetry\cite{Bernevig2014}.
 Within their proposal, the authors show that the edge states are protected via the symmetries of a given subset of the crystallographic point groups.
 Recently, many theoretical works have addressed the role of different interactions in the generation of these boundary protected edge states.
 From the experimental point of view, the first observation of such topological properties in $HgTe/(Hg,Cd)Te$ quantum wells\cite{Koenig2007} paved the road for a plethora of other experimental and theoretical works showing the potential of these materials for technological implementations of nanodevices.
 The experimental realization and the observation of topological phases in two \cite{Koenig2007} and three\cite{3DTI} dimensional materials has revealed the technological challenges in observing dissipationless features in the transport regime of these systems.
 This in turn has motivated a quest for lower dimensional systems with emergent topological nontrivial phases.
 An experimentally realized one-dimensional system, where nontrivial edge states can occur is the Su-Schrieffer-Heeger (SSH) model, originally proposed to discuss the solitons in the poly-acetylene molecule\cite{ssh-original}.
 Within this model, non-interacting spinless fermions hop among lattice sites, subject to staggered potentials associated originally to single and double bonding of the poly-acetylene molecule.
-More interestingly, in the energy spectrum, these edge states appear in the form of flatbands, meaning that they are localized at the boundaries of the sample.
-Some experimental realizations of this one dimensional chain have been put forward in references\cite{Platero2013,Nature2013_Kitawaga,Meier2016,acoustic-ssh,Nature2019Xie}.
+More interestingly, in the energy spectrum, these edge statesof the finite size sample are related to the emergence of flatbands in the bulk spectrum, meaning that they are localized at the boundaries of the sample.